oneHamidreza/Meow-Framework-MVVM/README.md

 ### Initialization

 Create your application class which extends `MeowApp` and set it in `AndroidManifest.xml`.
-Dependency Injection in MVVM architecture is necessary so we use `Kodein-DI` Framework.
+Dependency Injection in MVVM architecture is necessary, so we use `Kodein-DI` Framework.
 You need to define `appModule` for View Models.
 Update application class like below :

 ```kotlin